 Early Origins of the Dise family

-Important Dates for the Dise family
+Early History of the Dise family

 This web page shows only a small excerpt of our Dise research.
 Another 76 words (5 lines of text) covering the years 120 and 1200 are included under the topic Early Dise History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Dash, Dashe, Daishe and others.